Dynamic Phase Alignment in Navier-Stokes Turbulence

-\textit{Absence of geometric angle alignment.} We argued above that the reduction of kinetic helicity was associated with phase alignment, that is, scale-dependent cancellation of positive and negative values of the product $\mathbf{v}\cdot \bm{\omega}$.
-However, the reduction of the scalar product may also, in principle, be associated with a scale-dependent \textit{angular} alignment between the directions of the fields.
-In order to investigate the possible existence of such an angular alignment, we consider the band-pass filtered velocity and vorticity fields.
-The band-pass filtered velocity is defined as $\mathbf{v}_{\ell}=\mathcal{F}^{-1}(\mathbf{v}_{k_{\textnormal{min}}<k<k_{\textnormal{max}}})$, where $\mathcal{F}^{-1}$ denotes the inverse Fourier transform, while $k_{\textnormal{min}}$ and $k_{\textnormal{max}}$ represent the lower and upper boundaries of the filter applied in Fourier space.
-We adopt the relationship $\ell \equiv k_{\textnormal{avg}}^{-1}$, with $k_{\textnormal{avg}} = (k_{\textnormal{min}} + k_{\textnormal{max}})/2$.
-The band-pass filtered vorticity field is defined as $\boldsymbol{\omega}_{\ell}= \nabla \times \mathbf{v}_{\ell}$ \footnote{We use Fourier band-pass filtering to determine $\mathbf{v}_{\ell}$ and $\boldsymbol{\omega}_{\ell}$ because, as is well-known \cite{Ott1992Sign-singularTurbulence, Vainshtein1994Sign-singularScalings,Sahoo2017HelicityModels}, two-point structure functions of vorticity are heavily influenced by small-scale fluctuations and thus cannot be reliably used to compare different scales in the inertial range.}.~We will demonstrate numerically that their phase and angular correlations disentangle statistically, and that, in contrast with phase alignment, geometric angular alignment does not exhibit scale dependence.
+\textit{Absence of geometric angle alignment.}~We argued above that the reduction of helicity was associated with phase alignment, that is, scale-dependent cancellation of positive and negative values of the product $\mathbf{v} \cdot \bm{\omega}$.~\lucio{However, a scale-dependent \textit{angular} alignment between the directions of the fields may also, in principle, constitute the \textit{primary} mechanism of helicity reduction.}~In order to investigate the possible existence of such an angular alignment, we consider the band-pass filtered velocity and vorticity fields.~\lucio{The band-pass filtered velocity is defined as $\mathbf{v}_{\ell}=\mathcal{F}^{-1}(\mathbf{\hat{v}})$, where $\mathcal{F}^{-1}$ denotes the inverse Fourier transform, while $\mathbf{\hat{v}}$ denotes the field after undergoing Gaussian filtering of the form $\exp{-(k-k_\textnormal{c})^2/2\sigma^2}$, with $k_{\textnormal{c}}^{-1} \equiv \ell$ and $\sigma = 3$.} The band-pass filtered vorticity field is defined as $\boldsymbol{\omega}_{\ell}= \nabla \times \mathbf{v}_{\ell}$ \footnote{We use Fourier band-pass filtering to determine $\mathbf{v}_{\ell}$ and $\boldsymbol{\omega}_{\ell}$ because, as is well-known \cite{Ott1992Sign-singularTurbulence, Vainshtein1994Sign-singularScalings,Sahoo2017HelicityModels}, two-point structure functions of vorticity are heavily influenced by small-scale fluctuations and thus cannot be reliably used to compare different scales in the inertial range.}.~We will demonstrate numerically that their phase and angular correlations disentangle statistically, and that, in contrast with phase alignment, geometric angular alignment does not exhibit scale dependence.
+Consider first two scalar fields, $X$ and $Y$, that may stand for, e.g., the x-components of the velocity and vorticity vectors.
+Assume that we may represent them as $X=X_0\cos\phi$ and $Y=Y_0\cos(\phi+\phi_0)$, where $X_0$ and $Y_0$ are positive amplitudes, $\phi$ is a random phase, and $\phi_0$ is the phase shift.~The correlation between these fields is given by $\langle XY\rangle=(1/2)X_0Y_0\cos\phi_0$.
+Similarly, one can calculate the correlation between the normalized fields, $X/|X|$ and $Y/|Y|$.
+The product of these fields can only take two values, $+1$ or $-1$, with the corresponding probabilities depending on the phase shift, $P_+=1-(\phi_0/\pi)$ and $P_-=\phi_0/\pi$.
+It is convenient to denote the deviation of the phase shift from $\pi/2$ as ${\tilde \phi_0}=\pi/2-\phi_0$, so that the probabilities take the form $P_+=1/2+{\tilde \phi}_0/\pi$ and $P_-=1/2-{\tilde \phi}_0/\pi$.
+Then, the correlation function of the normalized fields is